#NARIC - Developing and maintaining the ENIC-NARIC website

 CIME-A-TeaM - CIMEA against the mills - How to spot and counter diploma mills

-Publication of the English language guide dedicated to the so-called Diploma Mills phenomenon, including 50 concrete examples of institutions operating in this sector.
+CIMEA-A-TeaM objective was the publication of the English language guide dedicated to the so-called Diploma Mills phenomenon, including 50 concrete examples of institutions operating in this sector.
 CIMEA conceptualised and coordinated the project.

 CIMEA-MaCLaude: Magna cum Laude - Worldwide Database on university grading systems

-The project aims at the creation of a database containing the various grading systems in place in the academic field in 100 countries, referring for the most part to non-European systems.
+CIMEA-MaCLaude objective was the creation of a database containing the various grading systems in place in the academic field in 100 countries, referring for the most part to non-European systems.
 The project also entails the publication of an English language guide with information on grading systems and qualification conversion systems.
 CIMEA conceptualised and coordinated the project.

 DigiNet – Digital innovations in credential evaluation and the networks